meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 First, create a Conda or virtual env:

 ```
-conda create -n gmagent python=3.10
+conda create -n emagent python=3.10
-conda activate gmagent
+conda activate emagent
 ```
 or
 ```
-python  -m venv gmagent
+python -m venv emagent
-source gmagent/bin/activate # on Linux, macOS:
+source emagent/bin/activate # on Linux, macOS:
-source gmagent\Scripts\activate # on Windows
+source emagent\Scripts\activate # on Windows
 ```

 Then install the required Python libraries:
 ```
 git clone https://github.com/meta-llama/llama-recipes
-cd llama-recipes/recipes/use_cases/gmail_agent
+cd llama-recipes/recipes/use_cases/email_agent
 pip install -r requirements.txt
 ```

-# Run Gmagent
+# Run Emagent

-To run Gmagent, you need to first copy the `credentials.json` file downloaded and renamed above in Step 6 of Enable Gmail API to the gmagent folder, then run:
+To run Emagent, you need to first copy the `credentials.json` file downloaded and renamed above in Step 6 of Enable Gmail API to the emagent folder, then run:
 ```
-python main.py --user_email <your_gmail_address>
+python main.py --gmail <your_gmail_address>
 ```

 The first time you run it, you'll get a prompt like this;